Kakababu in other media: Kakababu-Sontu (2010)

 In October'2010 onwards Ruposhi Bangla channel has started Kakababu-Sontu as animation series first time ever in Bangla Entertainment.
 Animated avatar of Kakababu & Sontu visited Egypt (Mishor Rohosyo) to solve a mystery related to a mummy hidden below a pyramid.
 Then they went to Kashmir (Mission Kashmir aka Bhoyonkor Sundor) in the search of the lost head of King Konishko's statue.
-Later on they headed towards Andaman to solve the famous mystery of Sobuj Dwip.
+Later on they headed towards Andaman to solve the famous mystery of Sobuj Dwip (Sobuj Dwiper Raja).
 In this adventure both ex-chief minister Buddhadeb Bhattacharjee and Chief Minister Mamata Banerjee was seen in their animation avatar.
 In January 2011 Kakababu solved the mystery of Kein Shipton and a group of mysterious Yeti (Paharchuray Aatonko) and then he went to Africa to solve the case of some missing persons from a particular hotel (Bhoyonkor Africa aka Jongoler Modhye Ek Hotel).
-In March'2011, Sontu's friend Jojo is introduced in the adventure Bijoynogorer Hire but then in April'2011, when Kakababu faced Bozrolama (Bozrolama Rahasya) he takes only Sontu with him.
-After Bozrolama, he will confront Chondondossu in a dense forest of Kornatok (Chondondossur Mukhomukhi) and the illustration of Chondondossu reminds us none but notorious Mr Veerappan.
+In March'2011, Sontu's friend Jojo is introduced in the adventure Bijoynogorer Hire but then in April'2011, when Kakababu faced Bozrolama (Bozrolama Rahasya based on Kakababu O Bozrolama) he takes only Sontu with him.
+After Bozrolama, he confronts Chondondossu (smugglers of sandalwood) in a dense forest of Karnatak (Chondondossur Mukhomukhi based on Kakababu O Chondondossu).

-Channel Ruposhi Bangla telecasts Sontu-Kakababu Animation Serial every Sunday at 9.30am.
-And A Complete Kakababu-Sontu Animation Movie on EVERY SUNDAY at 11.30am.